Family of girl with rare genetic mutation gifted new car

 There is a distinct shortage of fairy godmothers who can turn a pumpkin into a suitable carriage.
 Fortunately, there are still good Samaritans in Centre County who can turn a pile of money into a 2011 Lincoln Navigator.

-Earlier this month, the CDT published a story on Kylertown’s own Leah Williams, an 11-year-old girl who is also thought to be the oldest of the nine identified people in the world suffering from a rare genetic disorder called ALG13 mutation.
+Kylertown’s Leah Williams is an 11-year-old girl who is also thought to be the oldest of the nine identified people in the world suffering from a rare genetic disorder called ALG13 mutation.

 In her short time on this earth, Leah has already accrued upward of 30 diagnoses and chief among them is her body’s stubborn refusal to perspire, even while sitting in a minivan with more than 261,000 miles on the odometer — the last couple hundred of which were tallied without the benefit of a working air conditioning system.